 Anybody who is in any way familiar with the Arduino or similar development boards should be able to build a dropController on a breadboard.
-The only difficult part are the connectors which are unlikely to be breadboard friendly.
+The only difficult part maybe the RCA and 3.5mm connectors which are unlikely to be breadboard friendly.
 To the RCA sockets, for example, I soldered pins to the feet so they would fit in to the breadboard holes.

 Although I call this a prototype I used a breadboard version for a quite a while before building a protoboard version.

 Unfortunately I do not have a step-by-step guide to building the breadboard version.
 I hope to add this is the future, in the meantime I hope the photos below and the circuit diagram are enough to enable people to put the circuit together.

 1 x LM2596s Buck converter.
 DC to DC step down power supply